nownabe/nownabe/RESUME.md

 **April 2013 to April 2016**

 * Launched '[<ins>load balancer as a service</ins>](https://www.idcf.jp/cloud/ilb/)' in [<ins>IDCF Cloud</ins>](https://www.idcf.jp/en/cloud/) (Japanese domestic public cloud).
 I designed the whole architecture that scaled based on each component, and implemented them with Ruby, RabbitMQ, Percona XtraDB Cluster, Influx DB and HA proxy.
-REST API service provided the endpoint for users.
 Asynchronous workers, which were designed as idempotent, provisioned LB instances, networks and any other infrastructure.
 I developed an async job worker framework for it to operate infrastructure in idempotent ways.
 As well as developing workers, I tested capabilities of self-healing by injecting failures with this framework.
-Agent was embedded in LB instances to operate and configure them, subscribing command queues.
+Agents were embedded in LB instances to operate and configure them, subscribing command queues.
 Metrics collectors embedded in LB instances collected metrics like traffic and CPU usage.
 Aggregator aggregates metrics to trigger automatic operations such as recovering from failure, and to charge users for traffic.
 * Published API clients for cloud services as open-source software on GitHub.
 * Collaborated with international teams in the US and India.
 * Communicated with internal teams and stakeholders to integrate applications, infrastructure, security, network and operations, and to get agreements of business requirements.